Diplomate of American Board of Neurological Surgery

 Dr. Poffenbarger believes in proactivity in all aspects of life, especially in patient care.

 Patient empowerment and taking the time to ensure it is paramount to Dr. Poffenbarger’s practice.
+The nervous system affects the health and vitality of every other bodily system, and people are not mentally, intellectually and emotionally right, the body cannot heal.

 “In my humble view, the central nervous system is who you are,” Dr. Poffenbarger says.
 “You can’t treat your brain and spine in isolation.
 My mantra is, ‘I’m going to treat the whole patient.’”